vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 2. Install the `cert-manager` package.

-    Capture the latest version from the previous command, if there are multiple versions available check the "RELEASED-AT" to collect the version of the latest one.
-This document make use of version 1.7.2+vmware.3-tkg.3 for installation.
+    Capture the latest version from the previous command.
+If there are multiple versions available, you must check the "RELEASED-AT" to collect the version of the latest one.
+This document makes use of version 1.7.2+vmware.3-tkg.3 for installation.

     The following command installs the `cert-manager` package: